Broadway Camp – Acting Company 2026

 *Students must be available for all rehearsals, master classes and performance classes.

-A: Prospective students should prepare traditional Broadway/pop rock-style (up-tempo) 32-bar segments of a song and one short (no longer than one minute) comedic monologue that shows your personality from your choice of musical or play.
+A: See the requirements above.
 Either have a piano or track play behind you to provide the music; make sure you are louder than the music!

 Q: How do I prepare the best vocal audition?